xieweiAlex/English_Learning/words/2025/words-Apr-25.md

 fervid, fervent, ardent, zealous, fanatical,

-I was appalled by the **loutish** behaviour.

 stoop, swoop, swoon

+sagacious, cagey

 -------------------------

+He wasn’t what we see in public.
+I find that fascinating.
+Not **exculpatory**.
+Just interesting.
+Maher interviewed total nutjob Steve Bannon and literally shoved a copy of the Constitution in Bannon’s face when Bannon started **blathering** about Trump running for a third term in 2028.
+He will always want more: more **supplicants** to obey his next command, more displays of his power and authority and more opportunities to trample over those who don’t belong in his America.
+What he’s saying is what he said the last time: he’s instructing Attorney General Pam Bondi not to enforce the law, and **pinky-swearing** that U.S. companies that are breaking the law to keep TikTok available (Akamai, Oracle, Google, Apple) won’t be held responsible for it.
+It’s just a complete **abdication** of the rule of law.

+He was an **insufferable** **bore**. -

+I was appalled by the **loutish** behaviour.

+The water was full of **flotsam** and **refuse**.
+A retrofit may involve putting in new door **jambs**.

+**Stowage** is provided in lined lockers beneath the berths.
+The court **absolved** him of guilt in her death.
+He **absolved** me from further obligation.

-Allen is a wiseacre who hears the grass grow.
+Allen is a **wiseacre** who hears the grass grow.
-I’ve been mulling over what you said last night.
+I’ve been **mulling over** what you said last night.

-deleterious effect.
+**deleterious effect**.

 FDA "prepared to act" on RFK's request to remove **fluoride** from drinking water
 Trump’s tariffs will **pummel** Vietnam.